 If you are going to build up a relationship with an influencer you need to begin by helping them.
 While influencers obviously have many more social media followers than you do, they will always appreciate it when somebody shares one of their posts.

 This is easy to do, and although of low value in itself, it does help forge a relationship.
-Of course, he or she needs to know that you’ve shared the post, so you need to @-tag them in your share.
+Of course, an influencer needs to know that you’ve shared the post, so you need to @-tag him or her in your share.

 Twitter is probably the easiest place you can do this, as it makes it particularly clear when somebody mentions or tags somebody else.

-Although a tweet is limited to 140 characters, you could add a brief message indicating you liked the post.
+With the Tweet limit now raised to 280 characters, you could add a brief message indicating you liked the post.
 If you share it on Facebook, Google + or somewhere which allows you more characters, you could write a bigger insight into why you liked the post.

 Some bloggers and social media influencers like to ask questions in their posts.
 If they do, make certain that you reply with an intelligent answer.